ankitakotadiya/Portfolio-iOS/README.md

 - Host Module: Hosts can easily organize workout sessions and invite coaches to participate.
 Once a coach accepts the invitation, the session becomes visible to users, ensuring a smooth collaboration between hosts and coaches.
 - Coach Module: Coaches can manage their availability and connect with hosts to offer tailored workout sessions that suit various fitness goals and preferences.
 - User Module: Users enjoy the flexibility to create personalized workout sessions based on their preferences, including weekly schedules, favorite coaches, and preferred hosts.

+### Transporter App
+The Transporter application is specifically designed for individuals who need to transfer their luggage from one location to another with ease and reliability.
+Featuring two main modules—Users and Riders—this app streamlines the process of requesting luggage transport.

+**Key Features:**
+- User Module: Users can easily send requests to nearby riders based on their luggage transfer needs.
+The intuitive interface ensures that users can quickly find available riders for timely service.
+- Rider Module: Riders receive requests and can accept them based on their availability.
+Once a request is accepted, a live session is initiated between the user and the rider, allowing for real-time communication.
+- Safe and Reliable Transfers: Riders are responsible for safely transporting users' luggage to the specified destination.
+Users can track their ride and communicate with the rider throughout the process.
+- In-App Support: Should any issues arise during the transfer, both users and riders can easily contact support for assistance, ensuring a smooth and secure experience.
+- Completion of Ride: Upon arrival at the destination, the rider completes the ride, providing users with a hassle-free luggage transfer experience.

+### Dr. Hanady App
+The Dr. Hanady app is a dedicated platform designed for doctors managing multiple clients who seek personalized diet plans.
+This innovative application streamlines the process of creating and sending tailored nutrition plans, ensuring clients receive the dietary guidance they need for optimal health.

+**Key Features:**
+- Client Requests: Users can easily request personalized diet plans through the app, specifying their dietary preferences, goals, and any health considerations.
+- Tailored Nutrition Plans: Dr. Hanady can review client requests and craft customized diet plans that cater to individual needs, helping clients achieve their health and wellness objectives.
+- User-Friendly Interface: The app features an intuitive design, making it easy for both doctors and clients to navigate, request, and send diet plans.
+- Seamless Communication: The app facilitates direct communication between Dr. Hanady and clients, allowing for quick feedback and adjustments to diet plans as necessary.
+- Track Progress: Clients can monitor their progress over time, providing valuable insights that help refine their diet plans and enhance their overall health journey.